leucos/ansible-tuto/step-13/README.md

     AllowUsers {% if 'vagrant' in group_names -%} vagrant {% endif -%} {% for adm in ssh_allow_users -%} {{ adm }} {% endfor -%}

-This one is a bit more complex : we restrict the user accounts that are allowed to be accessed via ssh.
+This one is a bit more complex: we restrict the user accounts that are allowed to be accessed via ssh.
 This is tricky since we have to stuff everything one one line (sshd is very strict about this).
- But if we split up the parts, we have :
+ But if we split up the parts, we have:

 `{% if 'vagrant' in group_names -%} vagrant {% endif -%}` will just echo
 "vagrant" if the machine being processed is in the `vagrant` group.